MightyStud/MightyStud/README.md

 ## Notice of Account Change

 Please be advised that this GitHub account is no longer in use.
-For all future updates and projects, kindly refer to our new GitHub account at [M-Ali-ML](https://github.com/m-ali-ml), which supersedes the current one.
+For all future updates and projects, kindly refer to the new GitHub account at [M-Ali-ML](https://github.com/m-ali-ml), which supersedes the current one.

 Thank you for your understanding and cooperation.